Know Thy Self

 “But now you are making the pain even worse, and without my leg I can’t walk!
 Please stop that and put me down!”

-“No, I really think it’s much better for you if we take your legs off.
+“No, I really think it’s much better for you if we take your leg off.
 Now please hold still for a moment and let me do my job.”

 How would we feel if we were the grasshopper?
 Most likely we would disagree as much to the boys actions.
-Yet this is what we westerners do to each other, animals, and nature, all of the time.
-As soon as we have convinced ourselves to know what’s best for another,[1] we immediately disregard all reason and stuff whatever we deem necessary down the other’s throat.
-Moreover, whatever the other might want or need is then completely ignored, just like any other potentially detrimental consequences.
+Yet this is what we tend to do to others, animals, and nature, all of the time.
+As soon as we have convinced ourselves that we know what’s best for another,[1] we immediately disregard all reason and stuff whatever we deem necessary down their throat.
+Their needs and wants are from then on completely ignored, just like other potentially detrimental consequences of our actions (e.g. to the climate).
 How did we get there?
+What makes us think we’re the biblical God?
 And what can be done to regain reason and thereby our humanity?

 When our mental faculties developed beyond the point of merely acting instinctively, the art of reflection was born.
-That meant we, unlike most other animals (and vegetative life), could actually think about our thoughts, feelings, and actions.
-It’s like we became the eyes of the universe through which it was looking at itself.
+That meant that we, unlike most other animals (and vegetative life), could actually think about our thoughts, feelings, and actions.
+It’s like we became apertures through which the universe was looking at itself.
 This was the birth of mind, with which arose the realms of reflection, intellect, dream, imagination, and fantasy.

-People in charge never want a population able of critical thinking, because as soon as we know that we’re being oppressed and abused like cattle, no one in their right would want to stay in such a situation.
-Yet the inevitable result of such an attitude is that both the leaders and the populace are locked in a deadly grip of anxiety; for those in charge are always anxious for an uprising and will do anything in their power to keep that from happening, and the rest lives in continuous anxiety of not being thrown out of the group and losing its livelihood.
-This is an accurate image of the current situation in the western world, where everyone is keeping everyone in a tight anxiety deadlock – a situation which has pretty much existed since the Roman Empire, and accelerated dramatically since the onset of the industrial revolution.[2]
+People in charge never want a population capable of critical thinking, because as soon as we know that we’re being oppressed and abused like cattle, nobody would want to stay in such a situation.
+Yet the inevitable result of such an attitude is that both the leaders and the populace are locked in a deadly grip of anxiety; for those in charge are always anxious for an uprising and will do anything in their power to keep that from happening, and the rest lives in continuous anxiety of losing their feeling of security by being thrown out of the group and losing their livelihood.
+This is an accurate image of the current situation in the Western world, where everyone is keeping everyone in a tight anxiety deadlock – a situation which has pretty much existed since the Roman Empire, and accelerated dramatically since the onset of the industrial revolution.[2]

 Now thinking – intellect – is an important problem solving function of mind and is predominantly engaged with the external world, but it’s far from its only function.
 Mind regulates all the bodily processes we hardly ever think about, but keep us going none the less.
-Mind makes dreams, reflects on the past, imagines the future, feeds intuition, transcends the physical realm, and can make us experience oneness with our fellow human beings and the universe at large – and that’s merely a couple of functions we know about!
+Mind feeds intuition, transcends the physical realm, can heal ourselves and others, and can make us experience oneness with our fellow human beings and the universe at large – and that’s merely a couple of functions that we know about!

-The east, by contrast, went in the opposite direction.
-Their technological developments cannot match those of the west, but their spiritual developments are far more advanced, hence the collective emotional anxiety in the west is unheard of in the east.
-That is because the east understands that peace of mind and acceptance of life as it is in its totality, can only be found within oneself.
+The East, by contrast, went in the opposite direction.
+Their technological developments could not match those of the West (deliberate past tense!), but their spiritual developments are far more advanced, hence why the widespread emotional anxiety in the West is unheard of in the East.
+That is because the East understands that peace of mind and acceptance of life as it is in its totality, can only be found within oneself.

-Generally speaking; Hindus attempt to transcend the earthly valley of tears; Buddhists find the divine in ordinary, everyday life; and Taoists view us equally among all living beings as a part of Nature.
-Yet what they all understand is that they need to become knowledgeable about our internal world in order to attain their spiritual goals and hence be an active and meaningful part of life as a whole.
+Generally speaking; Hindus attempt to transcend the earthly valley of tears; Buddhists find the divine in ordinary, everyday life; and Taoists view us equally among all living beings as an integral part of Nature.
+Yet what they all understand is that we as individuals need to become knowledgeable about our internal world in order to attain our spiritual goals and hence be an active and meaningful part of life as a whole.
 One of their most important realizations is the fact that everything is in continuous change, and the more we try to resist it, the more we suffer.

-So if the diagnosis for our inability to think, feel and act reasonably and in a human fashion, lies in the imbalance between an overdeveloped knowledge of our external world (intellectual/material) and underdeveloped knowledge of our internal world (emotional/spiritual), the prescription seems obvious: relax on developing knowledge about our external world, and accelerate on developing knowledge about our internal world.
+So if the diagnosis for our inability to think, feel and act reasonably and in a human fashion, lies in the imbalance between an overdeveloped knowledge of our external world (intellectual/material/yang) and underdeveloped knowledge of our internal world (emotional/spiritual/yin), the prescription for treatment seems obvious: relax on obtaining knowledge about our external world, and accelerate on obtaining knowledge about our internal world.
+We need more Yin and less Yang.

 Be all that as it may, there is a good chance that at some point in life many of us actually get the ‘philosophical itch’ by which we begin to wonder: Is this really all there is to life?
 Am I really happy or am I merely saying I’m happy because that’s what’s expected of me?
 How do I know if and when I’m using the talents of my particular body and mind?
 How can I find out what stimulates me and what numbs me?
 Why does my environment find it difficult when I’m sad or angry?
 Do I find others difficult when they are sad or angry?
 How many opinions have I obtained through study or experience and how many were spoon-fed by my environment while growing up?
 And if there are not many I’ve obtained through study or experience, meaning that most of my opinions are not my own, who’s life am I actually living then?